Aftermath: 45 - The Garland of the War (2027)

 “What if you’d been happy?”
 Hermann says.

 “What kind of question is that?”
-Newton asks, half horrified, half amused.
+Newton’s concern collapses to horrified amusement.
 “The worst question I’ve ever heard.
-Literally the worst, Dr. Gottlieb, stop torturing yourself.
+Literally the worst, Dr. Gottlieb.
+Stop torturing yourself!
 It’s a Wednesday.
 Everyone knows that Fridays are for torture.
 Keep the schedule, please.”

 “I love you,” Hermann tells him.
 “Sometimes the experience is excruciating.”

-“You are so weird,” Newton says, smiling.
-“I love you too, you know.
-I wouldn’t describe it as excruciating though.
+“You are so weird.”
+Newton smiles.
+“I love you too, y’know.
+I wouldn’t describe it as excruciating, though.
 ‘Nice’ would be the word I would choose.
 Everything is fine.
 Except our dinner.
 The pasta’s going to be overcooked.
-You know what?
 You need to stop thinking so much about past!us and think about present!us.
 We definitely have the better end of the deal.
 We’re lucky.
 It’s usually the other way around.”

 Newton looks at him searchingly.
 “What are you talking about?”